Boggin/minefield-game-fsharp/README.md

                 Position = position }
 ```

-We have a guarantee that no part of our code can reach into the Lives field and change it without our being aware of it.
-You can also see from the given code example above that in using the `with` keyword we can easily create a new record with only the values updated that we explicitly want changed.
+We have a guarantee that no part of our code can reach into, for instance, the Lives field and change it without our being aware of it.
+You can also see from the above  code example that in using the `with` keyword we can easily create a new record with only the values updated that we explicitly want updated.

 ## Recursion

-It's the basis of a great deal of game code to have the game loop.
+It's the basis of a great deal of game code to have a game loop.
 If this were in an imperative language we'd have a `while` loop that would run until the game was over.
-In F# we can use recursion to achieve the same thing.
+In F# we tend to use recursion to achieve the same thing.
 We can even have inner loops by having recursive functions inside other recursive functions.

 ```fsharp
       let rec getDirection () =